 A second-order explicit scheme based on Taylor series expansions is used to update the position R and velocity potential $\phi$ on the free surface.
 A high-order Boundary Element Method (BEM) is used to solve numerically the BIEs for $\phi$ and $\partial \phi / \partial t$ (Grilli et al., 2001).
-The boundary is discretized into collocation nodes, defining two-dimensional elements for local interpolations of the solution in between these nodes.
+The boundary is discretized into collocation nodes, defining twodimensional elements for local interpolations of the solution in between these nodes.
 Within each element, the boundary geometry and field variables are interpolated using cubic polynomial shape functions (the boundary elements are 4X4-node quadrilaterals associated with bicubic shape functions of which only the middle quadrilateral is used).
 The discretized boundary integrals are evaluated for each collocation node by numerical integration.
+A special treatment is applied for weakly singular integrals.
+As the linear algebric system resulting from the discretization of the BIE (3) is in general dense and non-symmetric, generalized minimal residual (GMRES) algorithm with ล preconditioning is used to solve it (Xü & Yue, 1992).
 Accuracy is increased in regions of high variability by redistributing nodes using a regridding technique based on the BEM shape functions.